 The Projects, referred to as “STEM Projects”, have an emphasis on Science, Technology, Engineering and Maths, and also benefit from the integration of other subject areas including English, Humanities, Art, Design, and ICT.

 STEM Projects combine skills and knowledge from across the curriculum.
 This develops students’ ability to work in teams to promote their critical thinking and problem-solving skills through discovery and exploratory learning.
-Students develop and research ideas and work towards developing solutions to real-world problems.
+Students develop and research ideas and work towards developing and innovating solutions to real-world problems.

 We believe that STEM Education is an outstanding way to prepare children for the future.

 There are four principles which guide the development of worthwhile projects:

 1. Sustainable: Projects incorporate real-world problems through UN Sustainability Goals and focus on quality and sustainable solutions.

 2. Transferable: Projects should allow students to develop skills, knowledge and understanding that is transferrable for use in future projects and activities.

 3. Engaging: Projects should be engaging, inspiring students taking an active role in completing the project.
 4. Meaningful: Projects develop and create meaningful products and outcomes which have an impact on and contribute to the wider community.